tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK5.md

 ## Task 4: Launching Attack without Knowing the Buffer Size

+### The Problem

 In the previous task, we had access to both the source code and a debugger (`gdb`) to discover the size of the buffer.
 However, this detail is often very hard to obtain in the real world.

 In this task, we had to once again exploit the buffer overflow present in "stack.c" in order to launch a root shell.
-This time, though, we did not know the size of the buffer, only that it ranged from 100 to 200 bytes.
+This time, though, we did not know the **size** of the buffer, only that it ranged from 100 to 200 bytes.

+The lack of a fixed buffer size seemed to be very problematic, because we depended on that value to calculate the base of the **return address**.
+Without its starting position, we could not overwrite the return address with the address of our shellcode.

+### The Solution

-Thankfully, while researching how to bypass this hurdle, we found the following technique:
+Thankfully, while researching how to bypass this hurdle, we cane across the following technique:

 > **Spraying** consists in allocating (large) blocks of memory and filling them with a sequence of bytes so as to put said sequence in a predetermined location in the memory of a process.

-Basically, since we could not know the exact location of the return address of "bof", we just had to "spray" the addresses most likely to contain it with our return address.
+Basically, since we had no way of knowing the exact location where the return address of "bof" would be stored, we just had to _spray_ the positions most likely to contain it with the address of the shellcode.

 We did so by replacing the line below